10 Mar How to Cheat on Your Diet

 At our clinic, we don’t use the word ‘cheat’.
 Cheating implies doing something wrong and enjoying your favourite foods in a mindful way is far from wrong.
 It’s one of life’s great pleasures.
 Instead, we prefer treat; everyone loves a treat.

 Here is our four-step guide to including treat meals in your diet.

 It’s also a good idea to plan the frequency of your treat meals.
-If you’re on a focused weight loss plan then your treats might be limited to once a month or so, whereas if you’re maintaining your weight, one treat meal a week tends to work well.
+If you’re on a focused weight loss plan then your treats might be limited to once a month.
+If you’re maintaining your weight, one treat meal a week can work well.

 Choose something you’re really going to love.
 Drink the wine.
 Eat the carbs.
 Order the dessert.
 Whatever your thing is, go for it.
-You want to finish a treat meal feeling like ‘that was totally worth it and I enjoyed every mouthful’.
-That said, it’s important to strike a balance between a little indulgence and not going completely OTT so still remember to eat mindfully and stop when you’re full.
+You want to finish a treat meal feeling like ‘that was absolutely worth it and I enjoyed every mouthful’.
+That said, it’s important to strike a balance between a little indulgence and not going completely overboard.
+Remember to eat mindfully, chew your food thoroughly and stop eating when you’re starting to feel full.

 DON’T FEEL GUILTY

 Making mindful choices to enjoy treat foods shouldn’t leave you feeling guilty.
 Giving yourself clear guidelines and advanced permission can often help alleviate feelings of guilt.
 It’s important to nourish the soul as well as the body.

 Things can start to spiral when a treat meal turns into a treat day, which turns into a treat weekend and so on…